Brian Zeigler, Captain

 San Bernardino, California 92415

-The division is comprised of the Homicide Detail, Crimes Against Children, and hi-tech crimes.
-They investigate a variety of major crimes including homicides, suspicious deaths, in-custody deaths, officer-involved shootings, crimes against children and cyber crimes.
-Personnel assigned to the division are highly-skilled and experienced investigators they use the latest technology to investigate cases.
+The Specialized Investigations Division is comprised of the Homicide Detail, Crimes Against Children Detail and the Polygraph Detail.
+These details investigate a variety of major crimes including homicides, suspicious deaths, in-custody deaths, officer-involved shootings, child pornography, child abuse, and various other crimes against children.
+Personnel assigned to the division are highly-skilled and experienced investigators who use the latest technology to investigate and solve cases.
 Local law enforcement agencies can request investigators and department resources to investigate officer-involved shootings or major crimes.

 The Crimes Against Children Detail specializes in the investigation of child sexual and physical abuse cases, child sex rings, child pornography, child exploitation, Internet crimes against children, abuse in which a foster family is the alleged perpetrator, abuse in which a daycare facility is the alleged perpetrator and other cases involving child victims where special investigative skills and training is needed.
 During the course of investigating these crimes, detectives work together with other agencies, i.e., Children and Family Services, the Children’s Fund Assessment Center, the Loma Linda University Children’s Hospital, Community Care Licensing, Los Angeles Internet Crimes Against Children and the district attorney’s victim/witness program.
 The detail is made up of one sergeant, six detectives and one deputy sheriff.
 The detail is also responsible for developing, coordinating and implementing community and department goals and strategies to effectively mobilize efforts aimed at registered sex offenders and to ensure sex offender compliance.
 The Sheriff’s Department utilizes the Megan’s Law database.
 Within the Megan’s Law database, the public can search for sex offenders by name, address and city or compliance status.
 Megan’s Law database is a tool to ensure public safety and to create a link between law enforcement and the community.
 In addition to the Megan’s Law database, the Sheriff’s Department began using the California Sex and Arson Registry (CSAR) database to monitor, track and access information regarding convicted sex offenders.
 CSAR is utilized by law enforcement nationwide.
 CSAR is similar to the Megan’s Law database; however, it provides information not available in the Megan’s Law database and is used exclusively by law enforcement.
 In addition to conducting major child abuse investigations, members of the Crimes Against Children Detail are responsible for conducting weekly reviews of all child abuse related calls for service dispatched to each of our department’s stations.
 Detectives review all reports taken related to the call for service.
 In doing this, training issues are identified and the Crimes Against Children members are able to offer assistance as needed.
 The Crimes Against Children Detail spend nearly 300 hours each year conducting training for other law enforcement personnel on the proper investigative techniques to successfully prosecute crimes against children.